OWASP/www-chapter-israel/index.md

 Welcome to OWASP Israel, one of the largest individual chapters in the world!

-## 🎉🎉 Get ready for AppSecIL 2025! 🎉🎉
+### 🎉🎉 AppSecIL 2025 was on 5th June 2025, and it was fantastic! 🎉🎉

-AppSecIL 2025 was on 5th June 2025, and it was fantastic!
 For full details of what we had, see the conference website: <https://appsecil.org/>

 ## Local News